Organic infant formula & feeding support

 If you have a normal, low-risk pregnancy, you can engage in safe prenatal exercise from conception until delivery.12 The American College of Obstetricians and Gynecologists recommends a minimum of 30 minutes of exercise per day during pregnancy as long as you are cleared by your provider to engage in activity without limitations.12

-In your early pregnancy, when you may be experiencing fatigue and nausea, exercise may be the last thing on your mind; however, try to at least do some gentle stretching and strengthening exercises and some walking every day.
+In early pregnancy, when you may be experiencing fatigue and nausea, exercise may be the last thing on your mind; however, try to at least do some gentle stretching and strengthening exercises and some walking every day.

 As your energy likely picks up in the second trimester, be sure to get up and move!
 You don’t need expensive equipment or a fancy facility to get a great workout.
-Daily walks with some strength training and stretching interspersed throughout the week are effective in supporting overall health and muscle tone.
+Daily walks with some moderate strength training and stretching interspersed throughout the week are effective in supporting overall health and muscle tone.